How to Get the Best Price on a New Car

 If the dealer that offers the best price doesn’t have a car with the options and color you want in stock, it should be willing to locate it for you.
 While there usually is no charge to acquire cars from another nearby dealer, it doesn’t hurt to ask.
-If you want to factory-order your car, find out if there is a fee to do that.
+If you want to factory-order your car, find out if there is an extra charge.

 8. If you want to lease, nail down several additional details.

 Many additional variables determine pricing for leases.
 Although getting bids for leases is far more complicated than collecting pricing for purchases, it can be done.
-Click here for more info on leasing.
+Click here for more info.

 9. Get confirmation.